Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 With size comes power, and a Great Dane's strength can be deceptive.
 Their lithe build and docile nature can make it seem like they're a weak dog breed, but their unassuming persona hides quite a bit of muscle.

-Gentle giants or not, it’s important to properly train your Great Dane.
+Gentle giants or not, it's important to properly train your Great Dane.
 The first 1 to 2 years is a good time to focus on behavior and socialization.
-Most Great Danes take years to properly mature, and younger dogs shouldn’t be exercised too much in order to prevent the development of joint issues later.
+Most Great Danes take years to fully mature, and younger dogs should have controlled, moderate exercise to help prevent joint issues later.

 With training, not only will you be able to teach your dog to control themselves and avoid being dragged when you're out on walks, but you'll also teach them how to interact with strangers and other dogs.